-16. The permittee shall proceed with the "Work Plan for an Evaluation of Aluminum in Stormwater Discharges."
+- 1 Taken during the first 30 minutes of the storm event. - 2 Flow-weighted composite sample. - 16.
+The permittee shall proceed with the "Work Plan for an Evaluation of Aluminum in Stormwater Discharges."
 The purpose of this work plan is to outline an approach for collecting samples of stormwater alone to demonstrate that aluminum levels in stormwater are directly responsible for aluminum levels in discharges at WCS.

 The permittee shall proceed with the "Work Plan for an Aluminum Partitioning Study."
-The purpose of this work plan is to outline an approach for determining the site specific ratio of dissolved aluminum to total aluminum for Outfall 005 discharges.
+The purpose of this work plan is to outline an approach for determining the site-specific ratio of dissolved aluminum to total aluminum for Outfall 005 discharges.
 This study will also demonstrate that any proposed aluminum effluent limits will not cause "instream" effects in the normally dry receiving ditch by determining the No Observed Effects Concentration (NOEC).

-The results of the work plans shall be submitted to the Water Quality Standards Team (MC-150) of the TCEQ Water Quality Division.
+The results of the work plans must be submitted to the Water Quality Standards Team (MC-150) of the TCEQ Water Quality Division.
 Once the results of the work plans are completed by the permittee, a permitting action is required to evaluate the appropriateness of a site-specific partition coefficient for aluminum and any required effluent limitation or reporting requirement.